 - Implementing smart asset management (e.g. Internet of Things IoT) is becoming common practice in the USA.
-As an example, retrofitting stormwater ponds to become 'Smart Ponds', with the ability to control water levels remotely (on a smartphone or website) leading to reduced downstream flooding, improved water quality or stream erosion outcomes.
+As an example, retrofitting stormwater ponds to become 'Smart Ponds', with the ability to control water levels remotely (on a smartphone or website) leading to reduced downstream flooding, or improved water quality or stream erosion outcomes.
 New ponds installed with this capability have been shown to require a smaller footprint as well, which is gaining traction.
-Auckland, for instance has over 600 of these type of stormwater ponds and wetlands to manage which could benefit from such an approach. - Prevalence of green infrastructure less common in New Zealand, specifically green roofs, but also 'climate roads' and tree pits.
-I found green roofs to be much more common overseas, likely due to our cities still being relatively small on the world stage (where space is a premium), but also due to the recognised heat island effect in larger, hotter cities.
-Incorporating green roofs particularly in our cities is something we should consider further.
+Auckland, for instance has over 600 of these type of stormwater ponds and wetlands to manage which could benefit form such an approach. - Prevalence of green infrastructure less common in New Zealand, specifically green roofs, but also 'climate roads' and tree pits.
+I found green roofs to be much more common overseas, likely due to our cities still being relatively small on the world stage (where space is a premium), but also due to the heat island effects in larger cities.